Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Preliminaries

 \subsection{Relational Pose Regression Formulation using Graphs}

-The proposed approach performs global reasoning over graphs to estimate the EM, in contrast with stochastic hypothesis sampling leading to inlier selection; message passing in graphs are expected to aggregate motion-consistent evidence across correspondences.
-Graph design and node embeddings aim to produce a compact representation from which camera rotation and translation are regressed under geometry-aware supervision.
-This formulation integrates correspondence filtering, geometric estimation, and pose prediction within a single differentiable pipeline, as shown in Fig.~\ref{fig:epi-graph-constr}, suitable for visual SLAM tracking.
+The proposed approach utilizes message passing in graphs to aggregate motion-consistent evidence across correspondences.
+The graph topology and node embeddings aim to produce a compact representation from which camera rotation and translation (via the EM) are regressed under geometry-aware supervision.
+This formulation integrates correspondence filtering, geometric estimation, and pose prediction within a single differentiable pipeline, as shown in Fig.~\ref{fig:epi-graph-constr}; this makes the architecture suitable for visual SLAM tracking.

 Given an image pair $(I_1,I_2)$, relative pose estimation is formulated as relational inference over correspondence graphs constructed from dense matches.
 Each matched keypoint pair constitutes a node whose features are expected to encode normalized epipolar coordinates, while edges capture spatial proximity and geometric consistency.
-To find matching keypoint pairs, the detector-free matcher LoFTR \cite{sun2021loftr}, is used in this paper.
+To find matching keypoint pairs, the detector-free matcher LoFTR, \cite{sun2021loftr}, is used in this paper.
 The application of this algorithm to $(I_1,I_2)$ produces matched \textit{pixel} coordinates $\tilde{\mathbf{x}}_{1i},\tilde{\mathbf{x}}_{2i} \in \Re^{2}, \ i=1,\cdots,\tilde{N}$, respectively, along with a scalar confidence score $c_i$, for each matched pair.